Work with BILL webhooks

 }

-You can use the security key to verify all notifications sent to you.
-It is good practice to keep the security key for your subscription updated in a timely manner.
-You can generate a new security key for your subscription with POST /v3/subscriptions/{subscriptionId}/security-key.
+Keep the security key for your subscription updated in a timely manner.
+Generate a new security key for your subscription with POST /v3/subscriptions/{subscriptionId}/security-key.

 See the /v3/subscriptions API for more information about the complete list of subscription operations.